PDF/E

 This standard defines a format (PDF/E) for the creation of documents used in geospatial, construction and manufacturing workflows and is based on the PDF Reference version 1.6 from Adobe Systems.
 The specification also supports interactive media, including animation and 3D.

 PDF/E is a subset of PDF, designed to be an open and neutral exchange format for engineering and technical documentation.
+For PDF 2.0, PDF/E-1 is superseded by the PDF/A-4e conformance level.

 Description

 The PDF/E Standard specifies how the Portable Document Format (PDF) should be used for the creation of documents in engineering workflows.

 Key benefits of PDF/E include: